|

 for Travelers

-its prime location in mainland Europe, Austria was a major player in economic,
+mainland Europe, Austria was a major player in economic, military and political

-military and political terms when it was known as the Austro-Hungarian
+terms when it was known as the Austro-Hungarian Empire.
+Alas, this role

-Empire.
-Alas, this role was significantly diminished after World War I
+was significantly diminished after World War I when victorious allies divided

-when victorious allies divided the empire.
-A much smaller Austria came
+the empire.
+A much smaller Austria came onto the scene and has developed

-onto the scene and has developed into an ideal travel and relocation destination.
+into an ideal travel and relocation destination.

 Famous Austrians dot the